Today we are sharing our top tips for winter trips to Chicago with kids.

 At this stage, I have to say the concierge at the Four Seasons, Karen, was a gift from the Gods.
 We presented our list, and she instantly set to work, creating an itinerary, identifying where it made sense for us to visit on the same day, and even adding in recommendations of places to eat and drink while we were in different parts of the city.
 Karen even set to work finding us cinema tickets to see the new Star Wars movie on the release weekend!

-Thanks to Karen, we fitted in everything on our itinerary and some extras – and so here is our guide to the 10 things you have to do in Chicago, that are fun for adults, and kids!
+Thanks to Karen, we fitted in everything on our itinerary and some extras – and so here is our guide to the 10 things you have to do in Chicago with kids, during a winter trip!

 Ice Skating at Millennium Park